ethereum/consensus-specs/specs/eip4844/p2p-interface.md

 This topic is used to propagate new signed and coupled beacon blocks and blobs sidecars to all nodes on the networks.

-In addition to the gossip validations for `beacon_block` topic from prior specifications, the following validations MUST pass before forwarding the `signed_beacon_block_and_blobs_sidecar` on the network.
+In addition to the gossip validations for the `beacon_block` topic from prior specifications, the following validations MUST pass before forwarding the `signed_beacon_block_and_blobs_sidecar` on the network.
 Alias `signed_beacon_block = signed_beacon_block_and_blobs_sidecar.beacon_block`, `block = signed_beacon_block.message`, `execution_payload = block.body.execution_payload`.
 - _[REJECT]_ The KZG commitments of the blobs are all correctly encoded compressed BLS G1 Points.
   -- i.e. `all(bls.KeyValidate(commitment) for commitment in block.body.blob_kzg_commitments)`